 The Ropeless Consortium meeting will be held from 8:30am to 5:00pm November 6, 2018 at the New Bedford Whaling Museum, New Bedford MA.
 Learn More.

-Agreement to use ropeless gear in West Coast Dungeness crab fishery in 2019:
+Agreement to continue testing ropeless gear in West Coast Dungeness crab fishery in 2019:

 Takeaways from the California Dungeness Crab Fishing Gear Working Group presentation to the Marine Mammal Commission